Let’s look at Knapton’s timeline and see how we got here…

 quick link | Our Saxon Heritage

-How much would that have been worth today?
+How much would 60s be worth today?

 Ancient history…